Persona 3, 4 and 5 coming to Xbox Game Pass

 — Official ATLUS West (@Atlus_West) June 12, 2022

 Persona 5 Royal will hit Xbox on October 21st.
 A release date for the other two games was not confirmed.
+It’s worth noting, however, that Xbox said all games shown during the Xbox & Bethesda Games Showcase will be out within the next 12 months, so expect to see Persona 3 Portable and Persona 4 Golden on Xbox by June 2023 at the latest.